siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 The following derivations are ranked by scientific leverage.

-### 1. Exact Lorentz-force form from stress bookkeeping
+### 1. Compact Lorentz-force form from stress and transport bookkeeping

 Status:

-This is now completed in Appendix 209 directly at the compact toroidal point-mode level.
-What remains open is the sharper version in which the finite-size toroidal corrections are derived explicitly from the closure geometry instead of being absorbed into the compact limit.
+This is now completed in Appendix 209 at compact toroidal monopole order.
+The rest-frame electric theorem is derived from exact boundary stress transfer, and the moving magnetic term is then derived from moving-aperture transport of the same toroidal charge class.
+What remains open is the sharper version in which the full moving two-scale interaction is derived directly from the resolved closure geometry, without compressing the torus to monopole order.

 Original goal: